consbio/psmfc-pmep/README.md

 ### Adding a new map layer:

+TODO

+### Adding a new filter:

+TODO

+## Data processing

+Data are available [here](http://www.pacificfishhabitat.org/data/).
+Data were downloaded on 4/19/2019.
+Information on the State of the Knowledge and NFHAP status of each estuary was provided separately by PSMFC staff on 11/3/2017.

+Data were processed using Python 3.6 using `tools/extract_data.py`.
+This script reads from each dataset, transforms the data as needed, and creates `data/estuaries.json` with the required fields.

 ## Credits

 Developed by the Conservation Biology Institute in partnership with the Pacific Marine and Estuarine Fish Habitat Partnership (PMEP) and North Pacific Landscape Conservation Cooperative (NPLCC).